-He bame the first to put telephones and radios in every guest room, along with full-length mirros, built-in closets and a special faucet for ice water.
+He became the first to put telephones and radios in every guest room, along with full-length mirrors, built-in closets, and a special faucet for ice water.

 On Oct.
 27, 1954, the chain was purchased by Conrad Hilton for $111,000,000, the largest transaction in the history of the hotel industry, and, at that time, the largest real estate transaction ever.